 In youth basketball, some players play with rims located closer to the floor on account of their smaller height.
 For example, third and fourth-grade players shoot on eight-foot rims, and fifth-grade players shoot on nine-foot rims.
 Sixth-grade players and above shoot on 10-foot rims, the same as high school, college, and pro players.

 The height of an international-sized rim is the same as college and the NBA, 10 feet off the ground.
-In the Gatorade League or G-League (previously called D-League), the rim measurement is exactly the same as the international, college and the NBA, 10 feet from the floor to the rim.
+In the Gatorade League or G-League (previously called the D-League), the rim measurement is exactly the same as the international, college, and the NBA, 10 feet from the floor to the rim.

-The backboard is behind the rim and connects the whole apparatus to the ground with a vertical support system while the net is attached to and hangs below the rim.
+The backboard is behind the rim and connects the whole apparatus to the ground with a vertical support system, while the net is attached to and hangs below the rim.
 The backboard extends upwards to about 13 feet off the ground.

 The net hangs about a foot and a half below the rim (8.5 feet off the ground).

 Basketball rims are generally 10 feet high.
 In the NBA, NCAA, and high school basketball hoops are 10 feet or 3 meters tall, but for youth leagues, the hoop can be shorter than 10 feet.